HL7/phd/input/pagecontent/ProfileConsumers.md

 ##### The Timestamp: `Observation.effective[x]`
 All measurements contain a time stamp which is either a point in time (a `dateTime` data type), or a period of time (a `Period` data type).
 A period reported by a PHD has both a start and an end.
 Results of a workout session are a common type of measurement with a period.
 The `dateTime` data type is chosen as it is permissible for PHDs to report time at resolutions greater than a day in which case there is no time zone.
 An activity monitor reporting only daily summaries could be an example of a PHD using such a time resolution.

-All timestamps with resolutions finer than a day contain the offset to UTC.
-If the offset is -00:00, it means that the offset to local time is not known, and what is being reported is UTC time, even if the measurement is taken in Japan.
-If the offset is +00:00, it means the offset IS known; the measurement just happens to be in a time zone that is UTC.
+FHIR requires a UTC offset for the `Observation.effective[x]` `dateTime` whenever the resolution is finer than a day.
+The PHG therefore always supplies this offset in the FHIR-encoded timestamp, even when the PHD itself reports only UTC, only local time, or no offset.
+When the true offset is not known, the PHG uses `-00:00`, which means the value is UTC but the local offset is unknown, even if the measurement is taken in Japan.
+An offset of `+00:00` means the offset IS known; the measurement just happens to be in a time zone that is UTC.

 Below is an example of the `effective[x]` when the timestamp is a point in time: